BlackBerry pushes a sweet solution

 as they are sent, with no user action required.

-The forwarding takes place at the desktop level, which could create
+The forwarding takes place at the desktop level, which could create a security

-support for the Simple Network Management Protocol, batch and security policies.
+for the Simple Network Management Protocol, batch and security policies.

 To take advantage of the "push" architecture, the BlackBerry is designed